-Escher was crazy about the jagged and vertical landscapes he encountered in Abruzzo and Calabria, on the Amalfi coast, on Sicily and on the French island of Corsica.
+Escher was very fond of the jagged and vertical landscapes he encountered in Abruzzo and Calabria, on the Amalfi coast, on Sicily and on the French island of Corsica.
 He traversed these areas in a variety of ways for many years.
 Armed with his sketchpad and wearing knickerbockers, coarse argyle socks and sturdy walking shoes, he climbed the Corsican peaks, descended to the coastline of Amalfi, walked through the rugged mountains in Abruzzo and Calabria and braved the heat of Sicily.
-But there was one place where he kept returning to: Atrani.
+But there was one place he kept returning to: Atrani.

 Covered Alley in Atrani is one of Escher’s earliest wood engravings, the first being the lion he created for the exhibition at Liernur.
-He is not yet sufficiently adept with the medium to be able to produce the fine details that are possible in wood engraving.
-It is a sober, robust print.
-Without people and with large surfaces, giving the stepped alley almost abstract qualities.
+He was not yet sufficiently adept with the medium at that point to be able to produce the fine details that are possible in wood engraving.
+It is a sober, robust print, without people and with large surfaces, giving the stepped alley almost abstract qualities.
 A black landscape criss-crossed with white lines.

 Sources [*] Wim Hazeu, M.C.
 Escher, Een biografie, Meulenhoff, 1998, p.
 148